 Pedestrian re-service and pedestrian recycle are terms used interchangeably that refer to a signal operations feature that allows the pedestrian interval of a phase to start after the beginning of green for the concurrent vehicular phase if the pedestrian clearance times can still be serviced in their entirety.

-- Pedestrian re-service/recycle should be used for mainline movements during coordinated operations where the typical split allows the pedestrian phase to be served twice (because ped recall is recommended for such movements). - Pedestrian re-service/recycle shall not be allowed when the conflicting turn movement is operated by a FYA with Ped Minus operation.
+Pedestrian re-service/recycle should be used for mainline movements during coordinated operations where the typical split allows the pedestrian phase to be served twice (because ped recall is recommended for such movements).